Medical Mutual PPO Plan OPERS Retiree Health Plan

 Retirees Like Me Examples of other Pre-Medicare Retirees

-83 percent of pre-Medicare retirees will receive at least 75 percent allowance from OPERS toward the cost of coverage.
+83 percent of pre-Medicare retirees will receive at least 75 percent allowance from OPERS toward the cost of coverage in 2020.

 Jim loves reading books and spent his entire career working in the library system.